Student sitting at desk concentrating as he writes notes

 Student Name

-Advocates can review your appeal letter and provide you with confidential feedback before you finalise it and submit it to the university appeals committee.
+Advocates can review your draft Appeal Statement (and your supporting documents) and provide you with free, confidential feedback before you finalise your appeal and submit it to the University Appeals Committee.
 Please contact us to arrange a free appointment.

 back to top